alexc0794/cobyo-video-backend/README.md

 // [Tab 1] Build local changes and run the Express API locally on port 8080 npm run dev

-// [Tab 2] Build local changes and run Websockets locally on port 8888 npm run ws
+// [Tab 2] Build local changes and run WebSockets locally on port 8888 npm run ws

 // [Tab 3] Run local DynamoDB on port 8000 (see DynamoDB section for more info)